Criminal Mischief - Florida Statute 806.13 | West Palm Beach Crime Lawyer

 You also will be required to pay restitution to the victim for the amount of damage.

 If the criminal mischief is graffiti, then special punishment applies.
 For the first conviction of criminal mischief involving graffiti, the defendant has to pay a fine of $250.
 The second conviction is a fine of $500 and a $1,000 fine for a third or subsequent conviction.
 If the defendant is a minor, the parent will be responsible for paying that fine, unless they are indigent.
-Any graffiti conviction will require 40 hours of community service and possibly 100 hours of community service removing graffiti.Contact The Law Office of Roger P. Foley, P.A.
+Any graffiti conviction will require 40 hours of community service and possibly 100 hours of community service removing graffiti.Contact the Law Office of Roger P. Foley, P.A.

-If you or a loved one have been arrested and charged, call our office to schedule an appointment.
+If you or a loved one have been arrested and charged, contact us to schedule an appointment.
 The facts surrounding your case are important and we need to have a consultation to discuss with you your version of the story.
 We will then create a tailored defense strategy for your case.
 Our attorneys will aggressively investigate the evidence by looking at the evidence against you that the prosecutor has as well as taking depositions of any police officers or witnesses.
 We will work to use this evidence to persuade the prosecutor to drop the case.
 If the prosecutor wants to go to trial, we will defend you all the way.